StackVista/stackstate-docs/use/health-state-and-alerts/add-an-alert.md

 ---
-description: Trigger alerts and actions on component or view state changes
+description: Configure an alert or automation to trigger on component or view state changes
 ---

 # Add an alert